-The Minor is open to all undergraduate students who are sophomore level or above* and is meant to expose students to a basic understanding of global health issues drawing upon the expertise that Villanova University has to offer.
+The Minor is open to all undergraduate students and is meant to expose students to a basic understanding of global health issues drawing upon the expertise that Villanova University has to offer.

 The minor consists of 15 credits which includes required and elective classes.
 There are no specific prerequisites other than those specified for some of the elective courses.